Disease Guide ·Luxating Patella ·2026

 The Orthopedic Waiting Period Trap

-Many insurers impose a 6-12 month orthopedic waiting period specifically for conditions like luxating patella.
-If your cat shows symptoms during this window, it becomes pre-existing and won't be covered.
-Some plans waive this period with a vet exam within 14 days of enrollment.
-Read the fine print carefully.
+Many insurers impose a 6-12 month orthopedic waiting period.
+Symptoms during this window become pre-existing and won't be covered.
+Some plans waive this with a vet exam within 14 days of enrollment.
+Read the fine print.

 Red flag · Bilateral